 *ALICE, stands for – Asset Limited, Income Constrained, Employed.

 When you partner with United Way, you and your colleagues have an opportunity to invest in comprehensive solutions where you live and work.
 In doing so, you also join a worldwide network dedicated to building a better life and a stronger community—for everyone.

 What choices do I have when making my gift to the campaign?

-You may make a gift to United Way or a specific focus area (education, financial security, health or basic needs) and/or a designated gift to a 501(c)(3) nonprofit organization of your choice.
+You may make a gift directly to United Way to support our focus areas (Youth Success, Family Financial Security, Access to Health, Basic Needs, United For Racial Equity, and COVID-19 Recovery) and/or designate your gift to a 501(c)(3) nonprofit organization of your choice.

 Why give to United Way?

 United Way is committed to addressing immediate needs and finding long-term solutions to challenges facing our community.
 We do this by investing in programs and services, leading community change initiatives, and mobilizing resources and volunteers.